mapr-demos/mapr-data-science-refinery-samples/doc/tutorials/002-interpreters.md

 #### Unsupported Zeppelin Interpreters
 Apache Zeppelin on MapR does not support the HBase interpreter.
 To access MapR Database binary tables, use the [MapR Database Binary Connector for Apache Spark](https://mapr.com/docs/61/Spark/SparkHBaseConnector.html#concept_gth_txm_gz) with either the Livy or Spark interpreter.

+#### Writing a New Interpreter

+You are able to write your own interpreter.
+Creating a new interpreter is quite simple.
+Just extend `org.apache.zeppelin.interpreter` abstract class and implement some methods.

+The whole [instruction](https://zeppelin.apache.org/docs/0.8.1/development/writing_zeppelin_interpreter.html) about how to write a new interpreter.